hrr47-sdc8-webber/similar-restaurants-service/README.md

 ### GET /restaurants/:id

-A GET request to /restaurants/:id will fetch an object containing information on the current restaurant, similar restaurants (based on category and neighborhood), and photos associated with the similar restaurants.
+A GET request to /restaurants/:id will fetch an object containing information on the current restaurant, similar restaurants (based on category and neighborhood), and photos associated with each similar restaurant.

 ### POST /restaurants